david-garcia-garcia/windowscontainers/sqlserver2022k8s/readme.md

 # Microsoft SQL Server 2022 base image - For Kubernetes

-This image has configurable behavior based on two concepts:

-* **Lifecycle**: through env, you will set a Lifecycle type, this will tell the container how to persistent data lifecycle will be managed.

 ## Instance Startup Configuration

 Use MSSQL_SPCONFIGURE to run SPCONFIGURE on boot, if any of the changes requires a restart, the script will detect it and take care of it.